-The annual call for applications for the FIMM-EMBL & DSHealth International PhD positions is normally open in the beginning of the year.
+The annual call for applications for the FIMM-EMBL & DSHealth International PhD positions opens January 3 (closes February 6).
+Click here for the call.

 Outstanding PhD students will be selected by group leaders and coordinators and recruited to the institute-level rotation programme.
 They will work with 2-3 different research groups during a 6-9 month period, prior to selecting a research group in which to remain for their complete PhD studies.
 This program provides an exciting opportunity to explore different research topics and working environments as well as learn a variety of science and technologies, making connections within and beyond the institute.